capital-G/supercollider-wiki/git-workflow-and-guidelines.md

 Try to exercise common sense in keeping the log readable and useful to users.
 Use complete sentences and, to a reasonable extent, err on the side of clarity.
 In case of doubt, prefer inclusion over exclusion.

 ## Releasing ##

+The current release manager is Brian Heim (@brianlheim).

 When it is time to prepare a release, run the script in `tools/release/make_release.py`.